MachinisteWeb/node-atlas/README.en.md

 ## Webconfig's Anatomy ##

-The webconfig is that alow you to drive how NodeAtlas will work.
-If you want use views, or controllers, or if you need some variations, if you want to enable PUT/DELETE HTTP request, etc. Without webconfig, NodeAtlas run in Simple Web Server.
-This is the complet list of parameters of a webconfig.
-Each are optional depends on your needs.
+The webconfig is that allows you to drive how NodeAtlas will work.
+If you want to use views or controllers, or if you need some variations if you want to enable PUT / DELETE HTTP request, etc. Without webconfig, NodeAtlas run in Simple Web Server.
+This is the complete list of parameters of a webconfig.
+Each is optional depends on your needs.

 ### &lt;NA>.webconfig ###